 Fishing with a Griffith’s Gnat is a great option if you’re hoping to catch wild trout.
 Start by tying it onto your tippet to fish with this fly using an improved clinch knot.
 Then, cast your line upstream and allow the fly to drift downstream.

-As the fly drifts, keep a close eye on your line; set the hook immediately when you see a trout hit.
-Remember to use a light touch when setting the hook, as too much force can tear the fly out of the trout’s mouth.
+As the fly drifts, keep an eye on your line; set the hook immediately when you see a trout hit.
+Use a light touch when setting the hook, as too much force can tear the fly out of the trout’s mouth.
 With a little practice, you’ll catch brook trout in no time!

 4. Pheasant Tail Nymph

-The Pheasant Tail Nymph is called by that name because it resembles a fly called the Pheasant Tail Red Spinner.
-Light copper wire is used to construct this nymph so that it can sink to the bottom more easily and is brighter in color than other flies around attracting the trout that remain at the bottom.
+That name calls the Pheasant Tail Nymph because it resembles a fly called the Pheasant Tail Red Spinner.
+Light copper wire is used to construct this nymph so that it can sink to the bottom more easily and is brighter in color than other flies around, attracting the trout that remain at the bottom.

 How to Fish a Pheasant Tail Nymph